prisma/prisma1/docs/04-Reference/01-Service-Definition/05-Legacy-Console-Projects.md

 # Legacy Console Projects

+## Terminology

-First a word on terminology.
-When you create a backend with Garphcool, we used to refer to it as a `project`.
-This was confusing, so in the future we will refer to this as a `service`.
-During the transition we will user `Legacy Console Project` to refer to old projects and `Graphcool Service` to refer to services created using the new CLI that was introduced with the [Framework Preview](https://blog.graph.cool/graphcool-framework-preview-ff42081b1333).
+When creating a backend with Graphcool, we used to refer to it as a _project_.
+In the future we will refer to this as a _service_.
+During the transition we will use _legacy Console project_ to refer to old projects and _Graphcool Service_ to refer to services created using the new CLI that was introduced with the [Framework Preview](https://blog.graph.cool/graphcool-framework-preview-ff42081b1333).

 If you have recently started using Graphcool and are unsure what version you are using, this is how you can find out: